sszukala/Genesis-Sphere-Ver-2/README.md

   - **Black Holes**: Extreme time dilation occurs near the singularity.
   - **Cyclic Universes**: Time slows dramatically near the transition point between collapse (Big Crunch) and expansion (Big Bang).
 - **Insight**: A single mechanism describes temporal effects near any singularity, whether inside a black hole or at a cosmic cycle transition.
+- **Validated Parameter**: Optimal β = 1.20 provides a 92.4% reduction in time flow at cycle boundaries, mathematically modeling the "bounce" in cyclic cosmologies.

 ### Central Control Parameter (β)